-Canadian manufacturer of point-of-sale coolers and freezers based in Chambly, Quebec, MTL Cool, has opened a 5,000-square-foot warehouse and distribution space in TDC’s Banker Road Industrial Park.
+Canadian manufacturer of point-of-sale coolers and freezers based in Chambly, Quebec, MTL Cool, opened a 5,000-square-foot warehouse and distribution space in TDC’s Banker Road Industrial Park.
 The majority of MTL’s clients are in the U.S. including Dannon, Safeway, General Mills, Unilever and Kroger.

 “We have great clients.
 We want to get closer to that market,” said MTL President Mark Bedard.
 “It’s been a good experience for us, we can see ourselves growing there [Plattsburgh].”